History of the First Church in Jerusalem

 Irenaeus of Lyons said Paul and Peter founded the Church in Rome.
 They appointed Linus (67 A.D.) as its first bishop.
-Paul sent to Rome in house arrest.
+Paul was sent to Rome under house arrest.
 From there, he trained church leaders (Acts 25:8-12).
 Tradition holds Paul beheaded in Rome as well as Peter, martyred in the city.

 Linus, the first Pope of Rome

 Only the Roman Catholics (RC) affirm Apostle Peter as the first Bishop of Rome (Petrine theory).
 RC also misinterprets Matthew 15:18 to elevate Peter as vicar of Christ, making the Pope vicar of Christ as well—with no solid Biblical basis.

 The Petrine Theory: A Roman Catholic doctrine on papal primacy, resting on Christ’s bestowing the “keys of the Kingdom” on Peter.
 They misinterpreted Matthew 15:18 to support their political supremacy.
 [Read commentary]